tzlibre/tzlibre/README.md

 ### E3.
 Failed to acquire the protocol version from the node
 Ignore this warning.
 We are currently using unencrypted keys, encrypted keys will be introduced in a later release.

+### E4.
+Level previously baked
+This is caused by an incorrect halt of the baker.
+Please reinstall.
 ---
 ```
 ```